caolan/async/README.md

   a `callback(err, result)` which it must call on completion with an error `err` (which can be `null`) and an optional `result` value.
-* `callback(err, results)` - An optional callback to run once all the functions have completed.
+* `callback(err, results)` - An optional callback to run once all the functions have completed successfully.
 This function gets a results array (or object) containing all the result arguments passed to the task callbacks.

 __Example__